Renewing Distinguished Benefactor

 Membership is key to NERC's regional and national commitment to sustainable materials management.
-We are delighted to welcome renewing Distinguished Benefactor - the Consumer Technology Association (CTA), as well as renewing Sustaining Members - Casella Resource Solutions, Dart, International Bottled Water Association (IBWA), and TOMRA.
-We are also pleased to welcome our newest Supporting Member - the Container Recycling Institute, and renewing Supporting Members the Can Manufacturers Institute and Centre County Recycling & Refuse Authority, Pennsylvania.
+We would like to welcome renewing Distinguished Benefactor - Consumer Technology Association (CTA), as well as renewing Sustaining Member - Council of State Governments, and renewing Supporting Members:

 The broad spectrum of interests represented by NERC's Advisory Members, Individual Supporters, and Board Members and their willingness to participate significantly contribute to the unique and important role that NERC plays in recycling in the region.

 For more information, contact Lynn Rubinstein, Executive Director.

 NERC staff and the Agenda Planning Committee are reviewing the abstract submissions and will be announcing the agenda in the next week or two!

 In the meantime, make sure you have the Conference in your calendar to hold the dates—April 20 – 21.
 Rebooting Recycling: Taking a Fresh Look at Solutions is the Conference theme.
 We will be featuring sessions about new and unique approaches to reuse, recycling, contracting, and safety.

 Any questions regarding the Conference details, contact Mary Ann Remolador, NERC’s Assistant Director and Conference Organizer.